CodeChron/fullstack-js-with-meteor-react-docs/add_styling.md

 We are going create our styling from scratch and not use, for example, Bootstrap.
 While Bootstrap is great, creating a framework on your own is great for learning purposes.
 Additionally, for larger apps, if you started out with Bootstrap, you might find yourself "figthing" or constantly over-riding what Bootstrap did with every new customization.

+## Remove the default css file
+It doesn't do anything, but we don't want "dead" files in our app.

 ## Add a css preprocessor and auto-prefixer
 Modern web apps use so much css that writing it all manually just doesn't make sense.
 Instead, let's use some CSS tools.
 Here, we'll use Sass and Autoprefixer.
 (What is [autoprefixing](https://css-tricks.com/autoprefixer/)?)